rwd2/pbFilter/README.md

 # pbFilter
-PbFilter is script you can run in your webbrowser to filter out certain contents of the website pinkbike.com:
+PbFilter is a script you can run in your webbrowser to filter out certain content of the website pinkbike.com:

-- filter out front-page news articles based on any tags you choose, not just the ones that can be set in the user profile
+- front-page articles based on any tags
-- filter out article comments by specific users
+- article comments by specific users

 Both work without the need to be logged in.

 To use it you need to:

-1) install a browser extension that can run Greasemonkey scripts.
-So Greasemonkey or Violentmonkey for Firefox, and Tampermonkey for Chrome.
+1) install a browser extension that can run Greasemonkey scripts. such as Greasemonkey or Violentmonkey for Firefox, or Tampermonkey for Chrome.

 2) in the extension settings press 'new' to add a script